 The IAS Visa Wizard is the easy way to find the correct visa for you

-If you are unable to return to your home country because you fear persecution or danger, then IAS can help.
+An asylum detainee is someone who has been detained at the UK border after fleeing from persecution.
+To seek asylum, you must be unable to return to your home country because you fear persecution or danger.
 You can apply for asylum in the UK if your race, religion, nationality or political opinion means you risk persecution in your national country.

 For more information on the different Asylum and Detainee options available for you, please see below.